 What Causes Floaters?

-Inside the eye there is a gel substance known as the vitreous, which helps keep the retina in place and the eye to maintain its round shape.
+Inside the eye, there is a gel substance known as the vitreous, which helps keep the retina in place and the eye to maintain its round shape.
 In children, it has a thicker consistency like egg whites, but as we age it begins to liquefy and become more watery.

-Floaters are caused by small clumps of this gel substance which have not completely liquefied.
+Floaters are caused by small clumps of this gel substance that have not completely liquefied.
 These clumps create shadows as light passes through your eye, creating the illusion of dark shapes floating in your vision.

 You may tend to notice the floaters more when you look at a white wall or the blue sky, and that they move around in your vision as you move your eyes.